ImagingDataCommons/IDC-Tutorials/notebooks/getting_started/README.md

 # NCI Imaging Data Commons: Getting started tutorial series

+Not interested in the introductions and want to jump to the tutorial right away?
+[Basics of searching IDC data](https://github.com/ImagingDataCommons/IDC-Examples/blob/master/notebooks/getting_started/part2_searching_basics.ipynb) (beginner level)

 ## What is Imaging Data Commons (IDC)?

 [NCI Imaging Data Commons (IDC)](https://datacommons.cancer.gov/repository/imaging-data-commons) is a cloud-based environment containing publicly available cancer imaging data co-located with the analysis and exploration tools and resources.